AnimeshDeb/moodAudio/README.md

 Goal:
 To make a website that allows users to make AI motivational  videos for youtube, integrating emotional/authentic voices, background music, and professional scripts.

-Status 9/2/2025:
+Status 9/5/2025:
--  Images integrated to form mp4 video.
+-  Merge audio from mp3 with visuals in mp4 (still need further testing)